MLA Block Quotes – Formatting Explained (8th Edition)

 • Do not use quotation marks unless they are included in the source.

-• If the line of poetry does not fit on a single line of the paper, continue it on the following line, but indent it an additional half-inch or five spaces (like a hanging indent).
+• If the line of poetry does not fit on a single line of the paper, continue it on the following line, but add a hanging indent.

 • When citing more significant portions of poetry, format the citation as closely as feasible to the original.